Marchant to start at 13 for England

 |Coverage: Listen live on BBC Radio 5 Live Sports Extra; live text commentary on the BBC Sport website and app.

-Joe Marchant will start at outside centre for England against Italy on Sunday in one of eight changes to the starting XV that lost to Scotland.
+Joe Marchant will start at outside centre for England against Italy on Sunday in one of eight changes to the starting XV beaten by Scotland.

-Twice-capped Harry Randall replaces Ben Youngs at scrum-half, while Jack Nowell takes the space on the left wing created by Marchant's move to midfield.
+Twice-capped Harry Randall takes over from Ben Youngs at scrum-half, while Jack Nowell replaces Marchant on the wing with Elliot Daly on the bench.

-Jamie George starts at hooker and Luke Cowan-Dickie is on the bench following his game-changing error at Murrayfield.
+Jamie George replaces Luke Cowan-Dickie at hooker and prop Will Stuart starts.

-In the front row, Bath prop Will Stuart will start as Kyle Sinckler is demoted to the bench.
+Alex Dombrandt comes in for Sam Simmonds at number eight while Charlie Ewels is brought in at lock.

-Maro Itoje moves into the back row to cover for the injured Lewis Ludlam at flanker and Charlie Ewels is brought in at lock.
+In another positional switch, Maro Itoje moves into the back row to cover for the injured Lewis Ludlam at flanker.

+Cowan-Dickie finds himself on the bench after his game-changing error against Scotland and aspiring debutant forward Ollie Chessum is also among the replacements.

+Flanker Tom Curry will once again captain the side with Owen Farrell and Courtney Lawes injured.

-Alex Dombrandt takes the number eight shirt, pushing Sam Simmonds to the bench, where Youngs awaits the opportunity to become the joint most-capped England men's player of all time.
+Replacement scrum-half Youngs awaits the opportunity to become the joint most-capped England men's player of all time alongside Jason Leonard, who has 114 caps.

-Should the scrum-half be brought on in Rome, he will earn his 114th cap.

 England team to face Italy: Steward; Malins, Marchant, Slade, Nowell; Smith, Randall; Genge, George, Stuart, Ewels, Isiekwe, Itoje, Curry (capt), Dombrandt.